tofagerl/emailfilter/README.md

   - Inbox: Important emails that need attention or quick response
 - IMAP integration to process emails directly from your accounts
 - Automatic organization of emails into appropriate folders
-- Local state system to track processed emails without modifying them
+- Non-intrusive local state system to track processed emails
 - Real-time email monitoring using IMAP IDLE for push notifications
 - Command-line interface for easy integration
 - Batch processing to handle large email volumes